nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User <ins>lists all contacts (UC01)</ins>.
 2. User requests to edit the details of a person and specifies what they want to change the details to.
-3. AddressBook changes the existing details to the specified details and shows list of persons with new details.
+3. The system changes the existing details to the specified details and shows list of persons with new details.

 **Extensions**